Stefano Boeri Architetti (team leader), Rem Koolhaas, Petra Blaisse and Marina Perrot

 Two further actions were added to these initial interventions, aimed at establishing a new relationship between the strongly anthropized setting of the island’s port and the archipelago’s natural setting which boasts a number of qualities unique in the Mediterranean.
 In both cases, the project involves the construction of a series of special public places, specifically designed to reconstruct a relationship between individuals and the coastal and marine environments.

 Central elements of this part of the intervention are the spaces scattered along the waterfront and christened “The rooms of the wind”: a series of closed but roofless environments, designed to host a rich selection of typically local plant species which characterize the vegetation found throughout the archipelago.
 Open to the wind, clouds, sky and the sea “the rooms of the wind”are primarily areas of rest and contemplation, but also places for sensory regeneration allowing users to come into contact with plant life and lose themselves in the aromas and colours of the archipelago.

-The “satellite port” is a system of equipped floating platforms, intended for various temporary uses, which can be used along the beachfront of La Maddalena or other sensitive points of the archipelago, according to a logical connection that enables them to be: a widening of the terrace along the quay, a connection bridge between the islands or an island for mooring and service of boats.
+The project’s final intervention device, the “satellite port”, consists of a system of fully equipped floating platforms or pontoons, intended for different and temporary uses.
+Easily transportable, the platforms can be freely used according to requirements along the La Maddalena beachfront as well as in other sensitive points on the other islands.
+A kind of “mobile archipelago”, the satellite port is structured according to a logical connection that allows it to be simultaneously an extension of the terrace along the quay, a bridge connecting the islands and an island in itself for mooring and assistance of boats.